 First up, polishing.
 After being fully wash, clayed and wiped down with IPA, it was time to dial in a polishing process.
 The paint responded really well with a combination of Griots Garage Correction Cream paired with the Lake Country HDO Orange Polishing Pad on the Griots Garage G21.
 We primed the face of pad with correction cream and applied 4 dime sized drops of polish.
 Running the DA polisher at speed 3 with zero pressure eliminated the light marring and hazing while bringing out a crisp finish.

 Now this wasn’t a straight forward film installation, it was a fully custom install which required a lot of test fitment in order to achieve the look we wanted.
-We removed the chrome headlight surrounds and chrome bumper to wrap fully into the lower bumper scoop.
-This allowed us hide as many film edges as possible, giving greater ascetics and lowered the risk of dirt building up in any seems.
+We removed the chrome headlight surrounds and US spec chrome bumper to fully wrap into the lower bumper scoop.
+This allowed us to hide as many film edges as possible, giving greater ascetics and lowering the risk of dirt buildup.
 The hood, fenders, front bumper, and lower rockers were all covered in paint protection film.
 Wrapping every edge where possible, this left the vehicle looking like no film had been applied in the first place- exactly the look we were going for.

 After final trimming and heating of the film edges it was time to install one of our favorite new glass coatings, Modesta BC-08.
 BC-08 is a 2-3 year (professional only) hybrid coating giving excellent water beading characteristics, while leaving an extremely glossy finish.
 We first applied Modesta P01A primer.
-This primer leaves an ultra thick layer of resins which intensify the gloss tremendously but also allows the coating to bond properly to the paint.
+This primer leaves an ultra thick layer of resins which intensify the gloss tremendously.
 This is a necessary step in maximizing gloss.
-Two generous layers of BC-08 were applied on all the film and paintwork, taking the red paint to a different planet.
+Two generous layers of BC-08 were applied on all the film and paintwork.

 Final touches.
 The tires received two coats of Swissvax Pneu.
 The classic wire wheels and chrome accents were polished and then protected with Swissvax Lotus Speed.